cds-snc/digital-canada-ca/content/en/work-with-us/positions/head-of-design.md

 archived: false
 translationKey: head-of-design
 ---
-The Canadian Digital Service (CDS) works with federal departments to make the services people depend on simple and easy-to-use.
-We’re rethinking service design and delivery, and engaging users every step of the way.
-By working in the open, and connecting partners with tools, talent, and training grounded in practice, we’re building capacity across the government for better service delivery.
-And we need you.

-## The role

 As Head of Design for CDS, you’ll be excited by the challenge of creating and managing digital services that work across multiple channels, devices, browsers and platforms.
 You and your team will help ensure CDS and its partners are building meaningful, accessible, inclusive, and secure services in the open, and help those partners prepare to own, maintain and continuously improve the services we deliver with them.

 You’ll lead a team of interaction, visual, content, and service designers in the creation of accessible public services that are simple for everyone to use.
 You’ll set the vision and tone, shape our design direction and choices, assess our recruitment needs and recruit to fulfill them, and support the team’s learning and development.